-Upon receipt of a report from the ADAA alleging a violation of the Honor Code, the faculty chair of the Honor Council, or his or her designee, shall appoint a faculty member of the Honor Council to serve as an Investigator.
-He or she will conduct an investigation to determine whether sufficient evidence supports the charge so that it would be reasonable for a hearing panel to find, by a preponderance of the evidence, hat a violation of the Honor Code has occurred.
-At the conclusion of the investigation, the investigator will issue a report which will contain:
+Upon receipt of a report from the ADAA alleging a violation of the Honor Code, the Faculty Chair of the Honor Council, or his or her designee, shall appoint a faculty member of the Honor Council to serve as an Investigator.
+The Faculty Chair also shall contact the student(s) who is alleged to have violated the Honor Code, and inform the student(s) that the student(s) is alleged to have violated the Honor Code, inform the student of the specific violation(s), and tell the student that the allegations are being investigated.

+The Investigator will conduct an investigation to identify facts and evidence relevant to the allegations.
+At the conclusion of the investigation, the Investigator will issue a report which will contain: